 NOTE: Deadlines that fall on the weekend or a statutory holiday will be accepted the following business day.

 Each independent study course is a unique arrangement between the student and faculty supervisor.
 The expectations and required time commitment will be different for each student.
 There are required course components in addition to the project arranged with your supervisor, which includes a project proposal, abstract submission and presentation at the year-end research forum.
-There is also a weekly one-hour tutorial/seminar.

 Yes.
 Students can take both courses in their senior year.